alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

     - Without even mentioning the intermediary layer that we set up ourselves, the LLM itself will be optimized (more training data, more parameters,...)
     - On an individual level: "**AI aware"**" (i. e. lawyers who are already used to AI-tech tools) will be more careful in the way they write and format documents, which will lead to a legal superstructure that will be more prone to automation
 3. On a sociologic level: the legal landscape generally will evolve to higher productivity levels, imposing social norms or even standards to avoid hallucinations

+We don't modify the LLM, we make sure before hand to send the right data.
+Similarity We compare text snippets

+1. Document loader
+2. Indexing
+3. Vector store